-BlocPower became one of the first companies in the world to adopt IBM® Data Science Experience, which it uses to analyze information about its customers’ buildings.
+BlocPower became one of the first companies to adopt IBM Watson Studio (formerly Data Science Experience), which it uses to analyze information about its customers’ buildings.
 Using the cloud-based solution, the BlocPower data science team based in New York could work on developing their analyses in Jupyter Notebooks, and share them with IBM coworkers on the West Coast in an iterative process—fostering effective collaboration to unlock value from the data.

-Arvajeh continues: “Using IBM Data Science Experience, we have identified key variables that affect energy consumption—helping us predict the energy use of any given building.
+Arvajeh continues: “Using IBM Watson Studio, we have identified key variables that affect energy consumption—helping us predict the energy use of any given building.
 Based on the data we have collected, we can start to make broader projections—for example, using a sample of 300 buildings to estimate the energy consumption of any building in New York City.